- What you are looking for woodworking chisels?

 Most bench grinders operate at 3500+ RMP but for sharpening chisels, a slower speed can be easier and reduce the chance of burning the blade.
 Or you could use a variable speed grinder like the Craftsman bench grinder.

-The Two Cherries woodworking chisels are a top-of-the-range choice, for hobbyists and home DIY’ers they are also available online at a reasonably affordable price.
+The Two Cherries woodworking chisels are a top-of-the-range choice, for hobbyists and home DIY’ers and are available online at a reasonably affordable price.

-They are easy to use and have a low maintenance design, made to handle complex woodworking tasks so you can keep using them as your skills grow.
+The design is easy to use and boasts a low-maintenance design, while made to handle complex woodworking tasks so you can keep the same set as your skills grow.

 The 6-piece set offers more than enough blades to get started with.